 Caleb Earl was selected as a recipient of the Johnson & Johnson Inc. Eastern Athletic Trainers' Association Paul Grace Scholarship Award.
 The $3,000 scholarship award and a plaque will be presented to him at the Annual Awards Banquet in Philadelphia.
 Kaitlyn Gustafson was selected as a recipient of the NYSATA iLead Scholarship.
 Gustafson will receive funding up to $1,500 to attend the NATA iLead Conference in Grapevine, Texas.
 Rebecca Delahunty was selected as one of the recipients of the 2016 PBATS inaugural Paul DeMartinis Scholarship.
 Delahunty will receive up to $2,000.

-- In 2014, the AT Program was awarded second place in the New York State Athletic Trainers Association ATEP Video Contest for National Athletic Training Month.
+- The AT Program was awarded second place in the New York State Athletic Trainers Association ATEP Video Contest for National Athletic Training Month.

-- In 2013, a Daemen College AT student was selected to represent New York State at the National Athletic Training Student Leadership (iLead) conference held in Texas.Daemen College AT student was selected to represent New York State at the National Athletic Training Student Leadership (iLead) conference held in Texas.
+- A Daemen College AT student was previously selected to represent New York State at the National Athletic Training Student Leadership (iLead) conference held in Texas.Daemen College AT student was selected to represent New York State at the National Athletic Training Student Leadership (iLead) conference held in Texas.

 Applicant Instructions for BS/MS Students